-This is the 15th year of the University of Toronto’s Summer Program in Central Europe.
-The program is designed to introduce students to this unique region through academic instruction, immersion in the local culture, and several three-day field trips to other cities and countries in the area.
+This is the 17th year of the University of Toronto’s summer program in Central Europe.
+The program is designed to introduce students to this unique region through academic instruction, immersion in the local culture and several three-day field trips to other cities and countries in the area.

 This course will introduce and apply strategic management concepts and frameworks to investigate how organizations leverage their position to succeed in Europe and beyond.
 Looking at both European success stories and global players competing in Europe, students will be introduced to the structure and regulatory frameworks governing European Union (EU) organizations, the perspective of the European manager and public policy-setter, and the cultures of the diverse EU consumer.
 The course is founded on managerial studies, but will draw upon a holistic set of disciplines and traditions to go “beyond strategy” and introduce students to those region-specific competencies and limitations that affect competition.
-Students can expect immersion into local Czech life, from the insights of local businesspeople and academics, to the stunning surroundings of the province of Moravia (eastern Czech Republic) and our beautiful host city city of Brno.
-Field trips across Central European destinations will solidify learnings about EU strategy, highlight local, regional, and bi-lateral champions, and showcase cultural/natural wonders that make this part of the world unique.
+Students can expect immersion into local Czech life, from the insights of local businesspeople and academics, to the stunning surroundings of the province of Moravia (eastern Czech Republic) and our beautiful host city of Brno.
 Not eligible for CR/NCR option.

 The program is hosted by Masaryk University in Brno, an institution established in 1919, only three months after the Czechoslovak Republic itself, and named for the country’s founder and first President.

-- Central Europe was the heart of Europe’s artistic, intellectual and cultural development prior to World War II, and the region’s capital cities are known for their breathtaking Gothic, Renaissance and Baroque architecture and passion for the arts.
+• Central Europe was the heart of Europe’s artistic, intellectual and cultural development prior to Second World War, and the region’s capital cities are known for their breathtaking Gothic, Renaissance and Baroque architecture and their passion for the arts.

-- Brno is an extremely affordable city, and offers easy access to the whole of Central Europe, making it the ideal starting point for regional exploration.
+• Brno is an affordable city and offers easy access to the whole of Central Europe, making it the ideal starting point for regional exploration.

-Class will start with a 3-day intensive workshop taking place in a former Jesuit College in the town of Telč – where there will be an orientation and introductory lectures.
+introductory lectures and a welcome dinner.
 The group will then move to Brno, the base for the rest of the program, where there will be a short orientation to the city.
-There will be a welcome and farewell dinner for all participants.

 Accommodation and Meals